nyggus/makepackage/README.md

 ## Testing

 Testing of `makepackage` combines shell scripts and `pytest`.
 Therefore, running tests on Linux and Windows requires running different shell scripts.
 You will learn more from [here](tests/README.md).

+## Contribution

+You can submit an issue or a pull request.
+However, do remember that `makepackage` is intended to be simple to use, so the assumption of any change is that the package's API does not change.